-And let me say here one more thing: if I get another chance to visit Cyprus anytime soon – I won´t miss it.
+if I get another chance to visit Cyprus anytime soon – I won´t miss it.

-Crossing the line: Turkish vs. Greek side
+Crossing the line: Turkish vs. Greek side of Cyprus

-As you probably know, the island of Cyprus is divided by a border into two parts: the Greek and the Turkish.
+As you probably know, the island of Cyprus is divided by a border into two parts: the Greek (South) and the Turkish (North).
 My first two visits were only to the Greek side, which by the way, historically has a huge British influence (you even drive like in the UK).
-Nevertheless, once you cross a border you effortlessly deep into another very different culture.
-This was great!
-I´ve only spent a day on the Turkish side and will definitely be back one day to explore more.
-To sum up from my impressions: the Turkish side has the most interesting sites, beautiful lagoons, and cheaper prices, while the Greek side has a much more relaxing atmosphere, better roads, and friendlier people (I mean, everyone was still friendly on the Turkish side but less open).
+Therefore, when I talk about the laid-back lifestyle and summer vibes of Cyprus – it´s the Greek side that pops into my mind.

 The best area to stay?

-If you´re looking for an exclusive vacation – Aphrodite Hills is the place.
-It is a closed area with some hotels and luxury villas, restaurants, golf&tennis courts, riding club, soccer academy… Even though it is obviously fancy and overpriced, the area is still really nice.
+Exclusive vacations?! – Also possible.
+Many celebrities head to the Aphrodite Hills, a closed area with some hotels and luxury villas, restaurants, golf&tennis courts, riding club, soccer academy… Even though it is obviously fancy and overpriced, the area is still really nice.

 A Culinary Feast

 The Cypriot food is influenced by Turkish, Greek and Middle Eastern cuisine.
 So here you could find everything from meze and kebab, to Greek moussaka and Turkish baklava.
 But as I´ve already mentioned, on South (Greek) side of Cyprus there´s more variety for the Greek food lovers and the North (Turkish) side is a

 - Halloumi and other local cheeses